HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 The data node icon can directly execute the master/slave switch by right clicking.
 The switching logic is the same as "Node management ---> [master/slave switch](#masterslave-switch)". (there is no such operation entry on the single-node page or data node page of MGR type)

-The data source icon can quickly replicate connection information of the data source by right clicking, such as mysql -uhotdb_datasource -p -P3306 -h192.168.220.232 -Ddb05. (the connection password is empty due to security issues).
+The data source icon can quickly replicate connection information of the data source by right clicking, such as `mysql -uhotdb_datasource -p -P3306 -h192.168.220.232 -Ddb05`. (the connection password is empty due to security issues).

 #### Interface adjustment function